combine-org/combine-org.github.io/content/authors/COMBINE_2024/_index.md

 <h3>Accomodation</h3>

 There are no hotels at the workshop venue.
-However, you can find accommodations along the S-Bahn route, such as near the stations "Hauptbahnhof", "Stadtmitte", "Feuersee" or „Schwabstraße" (e.g. Studierendenhotel Stuttgart (was www.studierendenhotel-stuttgart.de/en), [Römerhof Vaihingen](https://roemerhof-kulinarium.de/en/roemerhof/)).
+However, you can find accommodations along the S-Bahn route, such as near the stations "Hauptbahnhof", "Stadtmitte", "Feuersee" or „Schwabstraße" (e.g. [Studierendenhotel Stuttgart](https://www.studierendenhotel-stuttgart.de/en), [Römerhof Vaihingen](https://roemerhof-kulinarium.de/en/roemerhof/)).
 From these stations you will need approximately 15-20 minutes to the campus.

 ### <a name="Breakouts"></a>Breakout sessions